scott71/BCorp/README.md

 # BCorp
 Benefit Corporations

+#Goals
-#Framework for contributing to collective good and triple bottom lines.
+Framework for contributing to collective good and triple bottom lines.